scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 Sometimes it's appealing to hack alone and not to have to interact with others.
 However, in the context a big project such as Scala, there might be better ways.
 There are people in the Scala community who have spent years accumulating knowledge about Scala libraries and internals.
 They might provide unique insights and, what's even better, direct assistance in their areas, so it is not only advantageous, but recommended to communicate with the community about your new patch.

-Typically bug fixes and new features start out as an idea or an experiment posted on one of [our forums](https://scala-lang.org/community/index.html#forums) to find out how people feel about things you want to implement.
+Typically, bug fixes and new features start out as an idea or an experiment posted on one of [our forums](https://scala-lang.org/community/index.html#forums) to find out how people feel about things you want to implement.
 People proficient in certain areas of Scala usually monitor forums and discussion rooms, so you'll often get some help by posting a message.
 But the most efficient way to connect is to mention in your message one of the people responsible for maintaining the aspect of Scala which you wish to contribute to.